 Anniversary celebrations and then released on an Prix Opus award

-winning CD, an on-going video tutorial, masterclass and documentary series for
+winning CD, an on-going video tutorial, masterclass and documentary

 the NYO Canada, and recordings for the Toronto-based Soundstreams